 Time to get serious about the walkies.
 If you’re going to succeed as a dog walker, you need to do some market research of your local area.
 This will help you fully understand which dog walking services are in demand, where there are gaps in the market, and how much you can earn.
 Try to answer questions like…

-- Which geographic areas are already covered by dog walkers?
+are already covered by dog walkers?
 Are there any opportunities anywhere else?

-- What is the hourly rate of most dog walkers in your area?
+of most dog walkers in your area?

-- Are group dog walks a possibility?
+a possibility?
 Are they in demand?

-- Think about marketing.
+.
 Do they have a standalone website on Google, are they listed business directories, or are they simply marketing themselves on Facebook?
 Can you see any opportunities to get your business in front of more people than they currently are?